Commercial and non-profit day care centres

 Photo: CC BY 3.0

-The vexed issue of the legal entitlement to a nursery place
+The vexed issue of the legal entitlement to a place at a kindergarten

 Parents have a legal right to a place at a kindergarten, but the reality is different.
-"Yes and no," replies the scientist, "something is actually shifting at the moment.
-The legal entitlement only applies to child daycare from the age of one.
-The place does not only apply to daycare centres, but also to a place in daycare."
+“Yes and no,” the scientist replies, “something is actually shifting at the moment.
+The legal entitlement only applies to child day care from the age of one.
+The place does not only apply to day care centres, but also to a place in day care.”
 The question of the shortage of places is ambivalent and also presents itself differently in the various federal states.
-Mader comments: "In the west, we have actually had a policy in family education policy for a very long time that has very much adhered to the middle-class family model.
+Mader comments: “In the west, we have actually had a policy in family education policy for a very long time that has very much adhered to the middle-class family model.
 As a result, we have a lack of space here in many places, meaning high demand with too little supply.
-This applies in particular to the provision of places for children under the age of three.
-The situation is better for children over the age of three.
+This situation applies in particular to the provision of places for children under the age of three.
+When it comes to children over three years of age, the situation is better.
 In addition, parental demand not only relates to the number of places, but also to the duration of childcare.
-Parents don't always get as much childcare time from the youth welfare office as they would like or need."
+Parents don’t always get the period of childcare from the youth welfare office as they would like or need.”
 There are also different traditions between East and West.
-Today, it is evident in various regions in the east that there are too many places available and that daycare centres are even being cut back.
+Today, it is evident in various regions in the east that there are too many places available and that day care centres are even being cut back.

 The facilities’ offerings vary

 Commercial or non-profit: the services offered by the different centres vary.
-This also has to do with marketing strategies and staging, explains Mader.
-"There are longer and more flexible opening hours, bilingual programmes and services that go beyond education.
-This even includes a hairdresser coming to the centre.
-Parents are relieved of some of the day-to-day work."
+This also has to do with marketing strategies and staging, Mader explains.
+“There are longer opening hours with greater flexibility, bilingual programmes, and services that go beyond education.
+This offer even includes a hairdresser coming to the centre.
+Parents are relieved of some of the day-to-day work.”

 Photo: Pixabay